MY OWN BEST-EVER PIZZA DOUGH

 PJ Hamel at King Arthur Flour; Peter Reinhart, author of Bread Baker's A[pprentice", Charles Scoccalone, co-author of "Pizza", and Mike, owner of our local favorite pizza joint.

 This recipe and method will result in a light, tender, flavorful pizza crust full of little holes.
-Be careful not to overcook.

-3 1/2 cups unbleached King Arthur bread flour (18 oz.)
+3 1/2 cups unbleached bread flour or hi-gluten flour -- (14.25 oz.)

 2 tablespoons olive oil